-If you’ve been yearning to install a nature-friendly landscape around your home, the “Plant by Numbers” initiative starting June 1 at Isle a la Cache preserve in Romeoville will point you in the right direction.
+If you’ve been yearning to install a nature-friendly landscape around your home, the “Plant by Numbers: Simple Plans, Beautiful Spaces for Pollinators" initiative at Isle a la Cache in Romeoville will point you in the right direction.

-Once you view the Isle a la Cache garden, you can correlate the plants to some of the mature plants and flowers featured in the easy-to-use, color planting templates and guides available online at at the “Plant by Numbers” website created and shared by the Lexington, Kentucky, Department of Environmental Services.
+Once you view the Isle a la Cache garden, you can correlate the preserve plants to some of the mature plants and flowers featured in the easy-to-use, color planting templates and guides.
+While these reference materials can be picked up at the museum, they are also available online at the “Plant by Numbers” website created and shared by the Lexington, Kentucky, Department of Environmental Services.

 “We met staff from Lexington at a conference in 2019 and thought that ‘Plant by Numbers’ was a good fit for Will County, too,” said Tina Riley, facility supervisor at Isle a la Cache.